 - Get the form.
-If you want to have an advance directive, you can get a form from your lawyer, from a social worker, or from some office supply stores.
+You can get an advance directive form from your lawyer, from a social worker, or from some office supply stores.
 You can sometimes get advance directive forms from organizations that give people information about Medicare.
-You can also contact Member Services to ask for the forms (phone numbers are printed on the back cover of this booklet). - Fill it out and sign it.
+You can also contact Member Services to ask for the forms. - Fill it out and sign it.
 Regardless of where you get this form, keep in mind that it is a legal document.
 You should consider having a lawyer help you prepare it. - Give copies to appropriate people.
-You should give a copy of the form to your doctor and to the person you name on the form as the one to make decisions for you if you can't.

-You may want to give copies to close friends or family members as well.
-Be sure to keep a copy at home.
+You should give a copy of the form to your doctor and to the person you name on the form who can make decisions for you if you can't.
+You may want to give copies to close friends or family members.
+Keep a copy at home.